t33chong/lita-wolfram-alpha/README.md

 ```

 ### Optional attributes
 * `hide_link` (boolean) - By default, Lita returns a Wolfram Alpha link containing additional information after providing the best answer.
-If `hide_link` is set to true, this link is omitted.
+If `hide_link` is set to `true`, this link is omitted.

 ``` ruby
 Lita.configure do |config|